 The party you have sued may be penniless or bankrupt; may have gone out of business or left town; may not earn enough for you to garnish wages; or for other reasons it may be impossible to make the defendant pay.
 Income such as welfare, unemployment, social security, etc. cannot be garnished.
 If you cannot collect, a judgment in your favor may turn out to be a hollow victory.

 A party who sued another party is called the plaintiff.
 The party being sued is called the defendant.
 There can be more than one plaintiff or defendant in the same action.
 An example would be when a husband and wife sue another husband and wife.

 The following has been prepared to help you determine if you are the proper person to file the claim.

 You have knowledge or information about all the facts in the matter and you are: the plaintiff

 IF YOU ARE NOT THE PLAINTIFF AND DO NOT HAVE DIRECT AND PERSONAL KNOWLEDGE OF THE FACTS IN THIS DISPUTE, YOU CANNOT COMPLETE THE FORM FOR THE PLAINTIFF.

-The most you can collect through a settlement in the Small Claims Division is $3,000.00 plus costs.
+The most you can collect through Small Claims Division is $5,500.00 plus costs.
 The costs will be added by the magistrate or judge at the time of judgment.
 To file a claim in the 57th District Court, the business or person you are suing must do business or live in Allegan County, or the action must have occurred in Allegan County.

 BEFORE COMING TO THE COURT TO FILL OUT AN AFFIDAVIT OF CLAIM, BE SURE YOU HAVE THE FOLLOWING: